 5. What Do Leopards Eat?

-Like the other big cats, leopards are exceptional hunters that prey on other animals in their ecosystem.
+Like the other big cats, leopards are exceptional hunters who prey on other animals in their ecosystem.
 Leopards often kill and eat small and medium-sized animals weighing between 20 and 80 kilograms.
-When the need arises, a leopard will hunt a bigger animal such as Eland.
+These include many antelope species such as gazelles and other animals like warthogs, hares and more.
+When the need arises, a leopard will hunt a bigger animal such as Eland but this is on very rare occasions.

 Similarly, a shortage of prey can lead a leopard to hunt smaller prey such as rodents, hares and even some crawling anthropods like dung beetles.